 -

-❝ Studs Terkel Prize–winning
+Studs Terkel Prize–winning journalist Garcia tells 11 stories

-journalist Garcia tells 11 stories about people harmed by corporations, judges, and
+about people harmed by corporations, judges, and governments,

-the realities his subjects are facing from their own perspectives, and he has a gift for
+from their own perspectives, and he has a gift for polishing

-will move readers.❞
+humane, urgent work will move readers.❞

 Publishers Weekly